-This Friday night, me and my roommate and my other buddy are going to bug out at Harold Parker State Forest!
+My roommate and I have been preppers for a while now so we know quite a bit about how it works.
+From picking a good heating fuel to first aid administration, we have quite a lot of knowledge.
+However, it’s been a while since we bugged out so, this Friday night, my roommate and I, plus my other buddy, are going to bug out at Harold Parker State Forest!
 This will be the first time we bug out in the cold.
 Normally, we bug out about once a month during the camping season (May – September) so this will be the first time since Boy Scouts that I’ve camped in the cold.

 This will also be the first time Camp Lorraine will be closed.
 Normally we rent a site at Camp Lorraine (located in Harold Parker State Forest) and set up a “decoy site” consisting of a tarp and a couple tents.
 Then at night, under the cover of darkness, we leave Camp Lorraine and head out into the forest.
 This time we’re getting dropped off by a friend and walking into the forest from the street … kind of like a broken down car situation if you can imagine.